Agent Skills: Rules Review

 2. Exclude *.examples.md from the check targets (they are reference material, not enforceable rules)

-3. If no rule files found, output No rule files found in .claude/rules/ as the final result and exit the skill
+3. If no rule files found, output No rule files found in .claude/rules/ as the final prose result, then emit the verdict per ## Return contract and end the processing flow

 3. Match Rules to Changed Files